 What is it?
 Your blood pressure measures a combination of how much blood is passing through your blood vessels along with how much resistance occurs when your heart is pumping that blood.
 The narrower your arteries are due to things like smoking, obesity, lack of exercise, poor diet, and genetics, the higher your blood pressure levels will be.

-Blood pressure levels of 140/90 or higher should be addressed ASAP.
+Blood pressure levels of

 When blood pressure levels are high for months or years on end without intervention, it can lead to life-threatening conditions like heart disease, and greatly increase your risk of a stroke or heart attack.